NavisAyara/AnnotateIt/README.md

-# AnnotateKit
+# AnnotateIt

-A simple image tagging system for manual annotations
+A simple image tagging system for manual annotations.
+Using it to learn about SVG and advanced CSS concepts